 Find interesting?
-Kindly share…
+Kindly share…Thanks!

 AUTHOR NOTE: Booktoots’ Healing helps total knee replacement patients find support throughout recuperation and beyond.
 Its mission is for patients to understand they are not alone in their ordeal with either a tkr or other physicality concerns.
 The site is owned and operated by Marie Buckner, a published author and tkr patient who has been living with various physicalities for over 30+ years.
 She enjoys sharing her experiences to help others going through the same thing.